badlydrawnrob/anki/README.md

 <span id="how-do-i-upgrade"><strong>1.
 How do I upgrade?</strong> (semantic versioning)</span>
 </summary>

+> [!CAUTION]
+>
-Always backup your deck before upgrading!
+> Always backup your deck before upgrading!

 Versioned with <strong>[major.minor.patch](http://semver.org)</strong> standard: updates shouldn't break existing cards.
 Anki makes this tricky, so view commits for any major changes to the theme.
 You can [merge your old cards](https://github.com/badlydrawnrob/anki/issues/156) with the new ones and ``[update to fsrs algorithm]` if you wish.

 </details>